ph-ph/ph-ph.github.io/content/posts/tokenomics-of-bliss.md

 - As the price of the token goes up, using the app and minting BLISS by breathing becomes more and more lucrative, attracting new users and pushing existing users to spend more time using the app.

 - The flywheel of "more users -> firmer belief in success of the project & more demand for "visuals" -> higher token price -> more users" keeps spinning.
-The project grows and improves mental health of its users in the process.
+The project grows and improves the mental health of its users in the process.

 ## Pessimistic scenario(s)